sakho3600/mobile-ticket/README.md

 ```
 ###### Configuring the Proxy for Production Environment

-Once the solution is built the output folder structure contains the config file called proxy-config.json.
+Once the solution is built the output folder structure contains the configuration file called proxy-config.json.
 Set the IP and port of QMATIC API Gateway service
 to "value" in "apigw_ip_port".

 ```js